abishekarun/Text-Emotion-Classification/README.md

 ## Text Emotion Classification

 In this project, we try to the classify the text according to the emotion that it represents.
 This is multi class sentiment analysis problem.
-We combine three different datasets, namely [equity evaluation corpus](https://github.com/abishekarun/Text-Emotion-Classification/blob/master/Equity-Evaluation-Corpus.csv),[text emotion](https://github.com/abishekarun/Text-Emotion-Classification/blob/master/text_emotion.csv) and [cleaned tweets](https://github.com/abishekarun/Text-Emotion-Classification/blob/master/tweets_clean.txt) to create the large dataset used in this problem.
+We combine three different datasets, namely [equity evaluation corpus](https://raw.githubusercontent.com/abishekarun/Text-Emotion-Classification/master/Equity-Evaluation-Corpus.csv), [text emotion](https://raw.githubusercontent.com/abishekarun/Text-Emotion-Classification/master/text_emotion.csv) and [cleaned tweets](https://raw.githubusercontent.com/abishekarun/Text-Emotion-Classification/master/tweets_clean.txt) to create the large dataset used in this problem.

-The Jupyter Notebook file is [here](https://github.com/abishekarun/Text-Emotion-Classification/blob/master/emotion_classification.ipynb.ipynb) for this project.
+The Jupyter Notebook file is [here](https://github.com/abishekarun/Text-Emotion-Classification/blob/master/emotion_classification.ipynb) for this project.

 The resources that helped me are: